Sony is teasing a new small camera – but photographers may not want to get too excited for this reason

 That unusual cord space, plus the announcement scheduled just a few days before NAB, or the National Association of Broadcasters show, has me speculating that the announcement is video-focused, perhaps a cinema camera like the Sony FX3.

-That odd glimpse of what looks like some sort of cable management system could be disappointing for those wanting Sony to respond to the compact camera craze.
-While the “go small, shoot big” hints at a smaller camera with a larger sensor, the cable at the back has me a bit baffled, leading me to think it's something more geared towards cinema or broadcast cameras.
+While the Venice update is so far just a rumor, the official video does point to something more cinema-related.
+While the “go small, shoot big” hints at a smaller camera with a larger sensor, the cable at the back leads me to think it's something more geared toward cinema or broadcast cameras.
 The glimpse of the sensor should leave fans pretty certain that, whatever it is, it will have interchangeable lenses and isn’t a fixed-lens camera.

 That teaser is certainly enough to get the rumors mills spitting out all sorts of speculation, but Sony fans will know for sure what that new product is on March 26 at 10:00 AM EDT / 14:00 GMT, with a premiere scheduled on YouTube.